ElucidataInc/ElMaven/docs/IntroductiontoElMAVENUI.rst

 Screenshot

    * *Save Project as*: This option is available in the File menu.
 It saves all peak tables and current settings in a .mzroll file.
 On loading the .mzroll file, all sample files are uploaded and the peak tables and EIC are available.
-If the user wishes to save only certain Peak Tables, they can click on |save project as| top of the Peak Table(s).
+If the user wishes to save only certain Peak Tables, they can click on |save project as| at the top of the Peak Table(s).
 This will only store that specific peak table instead of all.

-   * *Generate PDF Report*: This option is available on top of the Peak Table |generate pdf|.
+   * *Generate PDF Report*: This option is available on |generate pdf| at the top of the Peak Table.
 It saves all EICs with their corresponding bar plots in a PDF file.

    * *Export Groups to SpreadSheet (.csv)*: This option is available on top of the Peak Table |export to csv|.
 You can choose to export the whole table or a subset of the data.
 There are 4 possible selections: export only selected groups, export all groups, export only good groups or export only bad groups.
 The data is stored in a comma separated file.